-- Building height should vary between 1.5 and 2 storeys.
-At key corners, scale can increase to 2.5 to create focal points. - Building scale and massing should be in keeping with the prevailing village pattern and not be overbearing on existing properties or deprive them of light, including overlooking or overshadowing of both windows and amenity space. - Building scale and position on plot should help to define and enclose the space within the street corridor to an appropriate degree based on the existing street section (building to building) and level of enclosure (ratio of street width to building height). - At the settlement edge new buildings will be required to meet the criteria set out in Design Code 12. - A variable eaves and ridge line should be encouraged to provide variation in the roofscape and streetscene.
+- Building height should vary between 1.5 and 2.5 storeys.
+At key corners, taller buildings should help create focal points. - Building scale and massing should be in keeping with the prevailing village pattern and not be overbearing on existing properties or deprive them of light, including overlooking or overshadowing of both windows and amenity space. - Building scale and position on plot should help to define and enclose the space within the street corridor to an appropriate degree based on the existing street section (building to building) and level of enclosure (ratio of street width to building height). - At the settlement edge new buildings will be required to meet the criteria set out in Design Code 12. - A variable eaves and ridge line should be encouraged to provide variation in the roofscape and streetscene.
 Typically, variation between adjacent buildings should be a maximum of 0.5 storeys.

-3.3.4 Density
+3.3.3 Density

-Building density across the South Leverton Parish reflects its rural character.
-As illustrated on the adjacent plan (figure 29) and in table 05 (right), building density ranges between 8-15 dwellings per hectare (dph).
+Building density across the South Leverton Neighbourhood area reflects its rural character.
+As illustrated on the adjacent plan (figure 30) and in table 05 (right), building density ranges between 8-15 dwellings per hectare (dph).